-Over 20,000 cards, letters and even hand-drawn pictures for U.S. military servicemembers stationed overseas were collected in the last three years from Lakewood residents, businesses and community groups.
+Over 4,000 holiday greeting cards for U.S. military servicemembers stationed overseas were collected in 2017 from Lakewood residents, businesses and community groups.

 This is the fourth year in a row that the City of Lakewood has organized the holiday greeting effort as a show of appreciation for U.S. servicemembers.
-The city designed a special postcard available free at drop-off locations for people to use, and some also provided their own cards and letters with words of encouragement.
+The city designed a special holiday postcard that could be used, and people also used their own cards and letters.

 Lakewood was founded in the 1950s largely by young World War II and Korean War veterans and their families, and an appreciation for military service has been a continuing value in the city for decades since.

 It's no surprise that Lakewood residents gave a big positive response to the city’s call to join the “Thank a Servicemember” holiday postcard and letter-writing campaign.

 Listed below are some of the schools, veterans groups, businesses, churches and community groups that joined the 2017 citywide effort.